 You may take courses non-degree even if you have not completed the paperwork for one of our programs of study.
 Later those courses may be rolled into your credential program.
 We have rolling admissions, which means you can apply at any time.
 Fall semester usually begins on the last Monday in August and ends early to mid-December.
 Spring semester begins the second or third Monday in January and finishes up by mid-May.
 See American University's academic calendar for exact dates.

 The Summer TESOL Institute consists of two seven-week sessions of classes.
-The classes meet twice a week for 2.5 hours instead of meeting once a week as they do in the Fall and Spring semesters.
+The courses are offered in a hybrid format and combine on-campus and online discussion.
+The classes meet once a week on campus from 5:30pm - 8:00pm and include online component using Blackboard.
 The first session runs from mid-May to the end of June and the second session runs from the first week of July to the third week in August.

 Most of our courses are conveniently offered in the evenings.
 We do occasionally have afternoon, late evening, and weekend courses, but in most cases, the 3-credit courses meet from 5:30pm to 8:00pm.
-Our courses typically meet once a week for 2.5 hours in the Fall and Spring semesters, and twice a week from 5:30pm-8:00pm in the summer sessions.
-Visit our Courses page for more information.
+Our courses typically meet once a week for 2.5 hours in the Fall and Spring semesters.
+Summer courses are offered in a hybrid format and combine on-campus and online instruction.
+The classes meet once a week on campus from 5:30pm to 8:00pm and include online component using Blackboard.
+Visit our Courses ans TESOL Summer Institute pages for more information.

-A full time graduate load is nine credit hours; enrollment in less than nine credit hours is considered to be part-time.
-You have to take a least one credit per semester to stay enrolled in the program.
+A full time graduate load is nine credit hours - three 6xx-level TESOL courses; enrollment in less than nine credit hours is considered to be part-time.
+You have to take at least one credit per semester to stay enrolled in the program.
 In certain circumstances, master's students can be granted a leave of absence for one semester only.
 Graduate Certificate students can choose to take a semester off and do not need to take a leave of absence.
 You do not have to take courses during the summer - summer sessions are optional.

 Graduate Certificate in TESOL

 It depends on how many courses you would like to take per semester.
-If you choose to take courses full-time, you will complete the program in two semesters or a single summer.
+The minimum length of the Certificate program is 2 semesters.
 However, some students choose to take only one course per semester and stay in the Certificate program for up to five semesters.

 This program is designed to be completed in as few as five and half years.
 Bachelor's/Master's students must complete at least 18 in-residence credit hours at the graduate level after the bachelor's degree is earned and maintain continuous, sequential enrollment in both programs.